 In times of stress, the usual negative issues in our closest relationships become intensified.
 When stressed, threatened or hurt, we commonly employ protective psychological defenses such as withdrawal, anger, isolation, passive-aggressive behaviors (showing anger by what is not said or not done) and defensive responses, which usually bring out further negativity in others.

 It may be difficult to take that first step and acknowledge that you, or someone you deeply care about, may benefit from help.
 It is totally normal to feel that way.
 However, it is the necessary first step to change.

 What can I expect from therapy with a psychologist?

 One of the benefits of psychotherapy is getting a better perspective about yourself as well as who you want to become.

 If you find that you are facing the same problems repeatedly, or if you feel stuck, unhappy or don't feel comfortable with your life, it may be the right time to consider psychotherapy with a licensed psychologist and counselor.
-I have convenient appointments and can see you in either my White Plains New York or Greenwich Connecticut psychotherapy practice locations.
+I have convenient appointments and can see you in either my White Plains, New York City or Greenwich Connecticut psychotherapy practice locations.
 Seeking help is a sign of maturity and strength.
 Avoiding personal difficulties or thinking you can fix the problem yourself is often based on self-deception and a reluctance to admit to certain aspects about your own behavior which are causing problems for you or between you and the other person.
 Procrastinating or avoiding seeking help only serves to delay and continue the hurt and distress.